davidgasquez/moser/README.md

-# Scikit Learn Flask API
+# Moser: A Model Server Prototype

-A simple way to productionize your Machine Learning models.
-The goal of _NAME_ is making super easy to setup any kind of predictive model in a server and interact with it through RESTful API calls.
+Moser is a simple way to serve your Machine Learning models.
+The goal of Moser is making super easy to setup any kind of predictive model in a production server and being able to interact with them through RESTful API calls.

 ## Features